-Romania: Investors invitation for new 1000MW HPP Tarnita Lapustesti, important for balancing and power market12.
-August 2014. / SEE Energy News
+Romania: Investors invitation for new 1000MW HPP Tarnita Lapustesti, important for balancing and power market, SEE Energy News

 Pumped storage hydro power plant project Tarniţa Lapustesti, with a capacity of 1000 MW, green-field investment estimated at around one billion euros, started its project cycle with the notice of initiation of selection of international investors informed Tarniţa SA Water the company which manages the project.

 The plant will be located 30 km from Cluj-Napoca, Warm Somes river valley on the left side of accumulation Tarniţa and is expected to have four groups of reversible pump-turbines with an installed capacity of 4x 250 MW.
 The construction is planned to be carried out in two stages over a period of 5-7 years.